How to enjoy Scuba Diving on Zakynthos Island, Greece

 Keep these important questions in the back of your mind when planning your Greek scuba diving vacation to Zakynthos.
 They could make or break your experience.

-The country of Greece may seem like a year round summer weather destination but don’t be fooled, it’s not.
+The country of Greece may seem like a year-round summer weather destination but don’t be fooled, it’s not.
 In the winter months it can get pretty chilly and tourist season doesn’t really start until June.

-• How to get to the island:
+How to get to Zakynthos

 There are two different ways to get to Zakynthos; via boat or via plane.
 Make sure if you arrive by plane you give yourself the recommended 24 hour off-gassing window before taking flight.
 Safety first!
-(See our tips on finding cheap flights)

 Shrimp in a Cave on Zakynthos